UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Experiment

 \subsubsection{Downsampling in FTM}

-The role of downsampling in FTM is further investigated by removing the downsampling layer and directly aligning the full-resolution frequency features.
-As shown in Table~\ref{tab:ablation-ds}, removing the downsampling layer consistently leads to performance degradation across all evaluated teacher-student pairs.
-This demonstrates the importance of downsampling, which brings two benefits: (1) the reduced resolution of the teacher features becomes more compatible with that of the student model, thereby alleviating the difficulty of alignment; and (2) the downsampling process aggregates local information and suppresses noise, which facilitates better generalization.
+The role of downsampling in FTM is examined by removing the downsampling module and directly aligning full-resolution frequency features.
+As shown in Table~\ref{tab:ablation-ds}, this degrades performance across all evaluated teacher-student pairs.
+The results demonstrate the importance of downsampling, which reduces teacher feature resolution, enabling the student model to align more effectively, and aggregates local information while suppressing noise to support generalization, also reducing FAM parameter overhead.